HIPS/autograd/docs/tutorial.md

 [TensorFlow](https://github.com/tensorflow/tensorflow).

-We want to provide a third way: just write down the loss function using a standard numerical library like numpy, and Autograd will give you its gradient.
+We want to provide a third way: just write down the loss function using a standard numerical library like Numpy, and Autograd will give you its gradient.

 ## How to use Autograd